Guides

 1. Go to the component library in the project and choose the component that should contain the link parameter

-2. Follow the steps described in Add a parameter
+2. Follow the steps described in the parameter guide

 3. Choose a Parameter name (such as "Internal link")